JohnWalsh36/John-Walsh-Master-s-Thesis/README.md

 - The Directory "Workbooks" Contains the Relevant Source Code and Demos of the Algorithm for Different Parameters

 📂 Project Structure
-.
+Documents:              # PDF of Master's Thesis
-├── Documents              # PDF of Master's Thesis └── Workbooks              # Jupyter Notebooks (100% of code)
+Workbooks:              # Jupyter Notebooks (100% of code)
-    └── Demos              # Demos of the Algorithm for Various Values of N
+Demos:              # Demos of the Algorithm for Various Values of N